Underworld: Blood Wars: Plot

 At the Eastern Coven, Semira drinks the blood taken from Selene.
 Alexia returns and informs her of the attack at the Nordic Coven.
 Semira kills Alexia, telling her that she knew of her secret alliance with Marius.
 David returns to the Eastern Coven, presents himself as its rightful heir and denounces Semira.
 Even Varga deserts her, saying his loyalty is to the rightful leader.
 She is led off to be imprisoned in her room.

 The coven comes under attack by Marius and his forces.
 The Lycans blow holes in the castle's walls, letting in sunlight and killing some vampires.
-David continues fighting, only to find himself face to face with Marius.
+David continues fighting, even using himself to shield several young fighters, to the shock and admiration of Varga.
+He however finds himself face to face with Marius.
 Selene suddenly reappears, now Nordic in appearance and wearing a coat over her Death Dealer uniform.
 It turns out that she was resurrected by the Nordic Coven and now has new powers, including enhanced speed.
 She swiftly dispatches the Lycans, as the Nordic Coven joins the fight.

 As Selene makes her way through the castle, Semira escapes from her room and kills the guards.
 Selene and David find Marius, but David is waylaid by Semira.
 During the fight, a drop of Marius' blood lands on Selene's lips and she is suddenly flooded by his memories.
 She sees Marius capturing Michael Corvin and slitting his throat to collect his blood and consume it.
 To counter her despair over Michael's death, she bites her own wrist, accessing her own blood memories of time spent with him.
 Selene then rips out Marius' spine, killing him instantly.
 Meanwhile, David manages to kill Semira.
 He shows Marius' severed head to the Lycans and calls on them to collect their wounded and retreat.

 In the aftermath, Selene, David, and Lena are chosen as new Elders.
 It is revealed that after her resurrection at the Nordic Coven, Selene was reunited with Eve, who had been following her mother through their telepathic link, as she had anticipated.